Kenya in close presidential election amid prayers for peace

 Rising food and fuel prices, debt at 67% of GDP, youth unemployment at 40% and corruption mean economic issues are at the center of an election in which unregulated campaign spending highlighted the country’s inequality.
 But personalities still matter.

 “We need mature people to lead, not someone who abuses people.
-Someone who respects elders,” said 55-year-old teacher Rosemary Mulima, who arrived with friends at a polling station on the outskirts of Nairobi to find an estimated 500 people in line before dawn.
+Someone who respects elders,” said 55-year-old teacher Rosemary Mulima, who arrived at a polling station on Nairobi’s outskirts to find an estimated 500 people in line before dawn.
 She had “very high” hopes for Odinga on his fifth try,

-Others predicted a lower turnout than the 80% five years ago and blamed voter apathy.
+Others said they were seeing a lower turnout than the 80% five years ago and blamed voter apathy.
 The electoral commission signed up less than half of the new voters it had hoped for, just 2.5 million.

 “The problems from 2017, the economy, the day-to-day life, are still here,” said 38-year-old shopkeeper Adrian Kibera, who wasn’t sure he would bother to vote.
 “We don’t have good choices,” he said, calling Odinga too old and Ruto too inexperienced.

-This is likely Odinga’s last try, and Kenyans and election observers will be watching to see how his often passionate supporters react to the results and any allegations of rigging.
+This is likely Odinga’s last try, and Kenyans and election observers are waiting to see how his often passionate supporters react to the results and any allegations of rigging.

 Ruto and Odinga have said they will accept the official results — if the vote is free and fair.
 “It is every Kenyan’s hope,” the president told journalists after voting.

-More than 22 million people are registered to vote.
 Official results must be announced within a week, but impatience is expected if they don’t come before this weekend.
-The underfunded Independent Electoral and Boundaries Commission is under pressure to ensure an untroubled vote.
+The underfunded electoral commission is under pressure to ensure an untroubled vote.

 To win outright, a candidate needs more than half of all votes and at least 25% of the votes in more than half of Kenya’s 47 counties.
 No outright winner means a runoff election within 30 days.